dog on a red blanket

 Bottom line: Luma’s design brings together laser-like precision without the risks lasers carry—especially around the eyes.

-Two dog eyes
+two dog eyes

 Light Therapy for Ocular Health: A Surprisingly Bright Frontier